alertlogic/ehub-collector/README.md

 If your organization uses multiple Active Directory tenants, log into the same tenant used to [Register a New Azure Web Application](#register-a-new-azure-web-application).

+The ARM template can be used to configure a new Azure Event Hub or have the Alert Logic collector reuse an existing one.

 ### Deploy with the custom ARM Template in an Azure Subscription

 Click the button below to start deployment.